New York | Travel Guide

 New York City Travel Guide

-Greetings intrepid travellers, and welcome to our essential guide to New York the only place to find out everything you need to know before you travel.
+Hopping across the pond?
+Our essential guide to New York is the best place to find out everything you need to know before you travel.

-New York, the city of dreams.
-There's a whimsical magic that comes with the name of America's best-known city.
-New York is a world of its own, with over 800 languages spoken across its 300 square miles, making it one of the worlds true international cities.
+New York, the city of many nicknames, has a whimsical magic to each and every one of them.
+New York is a world of its own, with more than 600 languages spoken across its 300 square miles, making it a truly international city of the world.

-A cultural hub - whether its fashion, art, cuisine or pop-culture, New York is in a league of its own.
-You could spend a week in New York simply wandering the streets and never get bored; even the storefronts are extravagant attractions.
-Around every corner is a location from a movie set and you only have to look up to experience an urban canopy of high rise rooftops.
+A cultural hub - whether it's fashion, art, food or pop-culture, New York is in its own league.
+You could spend a week in this city simply wandering the streets and never get bored.
+Even the storefronts are extravagant attractions.
+Around every corner is a location from a movie and you only have to look up to experience an urban canopy of high-rise rooftops.

 In addition to Manhattan there are 4 other boroughs: Brooklyn, Queens, the Bronx, and Staten Island.
 Only the Bronx sits on the mainland, the rest of the city is spread out over a group of islands in New York Bay.
-Within these boroughs are neighbourhoods that all have their own personalities that are constantly evolving, while remaining entrenched in a rich history.
-Its a city thats suffered, yet continues to rise above it all as one of the greatest destinations in the world.
-With a history of prohibition, an economic crash and devastating attacks, how it continues to appear in the top 10 most visited destinations in the Mastercard Global Destination Cities Index year after year is truly inspiring in itself.
+Within these boroughs are neighbourhoods that all have their own personalities.
+Plus the city continues to appear in the top 10 most-visited destinations on the Mastercard Global Destination Cities Index year after year.

 Located on the northeastern coast of the United States, New York City is the most densely populated city in the country.
-Astoundingly, 1 in 38 Americans live in this one metropolis.
 It was also the first capital city of the United States in 1789.

-Residing in the EST time zone, New York is four hours behind GMT, meaning jet lag shouldnt be too bothersome.
+Residing in the EST time zone, New York is four hours behind GMT, meaning jet lag shouldn't be too bothersome.
 Here are a few more things to bear in mind before your trip.

 Do I need a visa to visit New York?

-Before we get to the fun stuff, we need to talk about visas.
-The USA has a visa waiver programme, which means that citizens of certain countries dont need a visa to stay in the country for up to 90 days for business or leisure.
-Fortunately, the UK is part of the programme and visitors from Britain do not need a visa to enter the USA on holiday.
+The USA has a visa waiver programme, which means that citizens of certain countries don't need a visa to stay in the USA for up to 90 days for business or leisure.
+This includes the UK, so UK citizens don't need a visa to enter the USA on holiday.

-You apply for your Esta online.
+You can apply for your ESTA online.
 But stay vigilant - there are lots of unofficial websites that will charge more for the application than the government site.
 An ESTA application should only cost $14, and can be purchased safely here.

-The weather in New York isnt too dissimilar to what we experience in the UK, with an average of 25°C in July and 2°C in January.
-The winter months are susceptible to fierce snow storms, so its worth checking the forecast if youre planning on visiting in colder climes.
-You can find a detailed breakdown of New Yorks annual weather trends here.
+The weather in New York isn't too different to what we experience in the UK, with an average of 25°C in July and 2°C in January.
+The winter months are susceptible to fierce snow storms, so it's worth checking the forecast if you're planning on visiting at this time of year.
+You can find a detailed breakdown of New York's annual weather trends here.

 Travelling to New York

 Our journey started at London Heathrow.
-After dropping our car with a handy meet and greet service, we checked in and went to an airport lounge which gave us some time to enjoy a bit of peace and quiet before an 8 hour flight into New Yorks JFK Airport.
-And to save any hassle getting into the city we had booked an airport transfer for the hour long journey to our accommodation.
-We stayed in Manhattan, the epicentre of New York and where our adventure begins.
+After dropping our car with a handy meet and greet service, we checked in and went to an airport lounge which gave us some time to enjoy a bit of peace and quiet before the 8-hour flight to New York's JFK Airport.
+And to save any hassle getting into the city we had booked an airport transfer for the hour-long trip to our accommodation.
+We stayed in Manhattan, the central island and heart of the city.

 Travelling around New York